Everest Base Camp Trek

 Breakfast /Lunch /Dinner

-It’s day 12 of our trek and we will be leaving beautiful Namche as well the other beautiful places behind.
+It’s day 12 of our trek, and we will be leaving beautiful Namche as well as the other beautiful places behind.

 Day 13: Fly from Lukla to Kathmandu (1,350 m/4,429 ft), 35-40 mins